Pitch Mix

 Also known as: pitch usage, pitch arsenal distribution

 Every pitcher's arsenal is more than a list of pitches; it is a set of usage rates that shape how hitters prepare.
 A pitcher who throws a fastball 80% of the time is easier to time than one who mixes four pitches near-evenly, even if the fastball is identical in both cases.
-Pitch mix is typically described season-long (overall usage), but the more useful version is situational: usage by count (ahead vs. behind), by batter handedness, and by time through the order, since a hitter's third look at a pitcher is very different from the first.
+Pitch mix is typically described season-long (overall usage), but the more useful version is situational: usage by count (ahead vs. Behind), by batter handedness, and by time through the order, since a hitter's third look at a pitcher is very different from the first.

 Example